 Any lender that surprises you with unmentioned fees at closing, fails to disclose extra charges, or generally keeps you feeling off center when you're talking about what needs to be paid at closing should raise your inner red flag.
 Watch for a HUD closing document at the closing (or before then if they'll provide it to you) so that you can look closely at the various fees and items you are expected to pay.
 If you have questions, ask them.
 A legitimate lender is happy to answer questions and will like that you are an informed borrower.

 At any time, if you notice particularly large fees, especially those that say they are non-refundable related to your application, pay attention.
 Unusually high origination fees or high penalties for paying early are also suspect.

 Too Good To Be True Probably Is

-Surprise, what your grandparents always told you still holds.
+Unfortunately, the old saying can sometimes be correct.
 If it's too good to be true, it probably isn't legitimate.
 Borrowers with extremely negative credit history or no way to prove their income are typically not accepted for any loans, including hard money.
-It's true that they can be easier to get than a standard loan from big banks but be on alert if it is all just too easy.
+It's true that hard money loans can be easier to obtain than a standard loan from big banks but be on alert if it is all just too easy.
 Too easy is a red flag.